 Solo travel is among the most delightful and eye-opening experiences.
 You get the freedom to do what you want, go wherever you want, and spend your budget however you like.

-That’s why at Passport Photo Online, we’ve decided to compile a data-driven roundup of the most surprising and up-to-date statistics and facts about solo travel.
+That’s why at Passport Photo Online, we’ve decided to create a data-driven roundup of the most surprising and up-to-date statistics and facts about solo travel.

 Scroll on to see our picks.